seth-gantz/My-REAPER-Scripts/README.md

 ```

 Replace the contents of this file ([README.md](/README.md)).
-This will be the text shown when using ReaPack's "About this repository" feature.
+This will be the text shown when using ReaPack's "About this repository" features.

 reapack-index looks for package files in subfolders.
 The folder tree represents the package categories shown in ReaPack.